Are you looking to retire in Mexico?

 Cultural attractions are another great draw.
 You can visit the Mayan ruins or other architectural places of interest or visit areas teeming with indigenous culture.

-Moreover, Mexico is ranked 4th in the world for biodiversity.
+Moreover, Mexico is among the top of the world for biodiversity.
 So, if you’re interested in different plants, animals, birds, or aquatic life, then Mexico might be for you.

 Many cities have museums, restaurants, music, shopping, and other entertainment.